bips-hb/ARF_SynthEpiRep/README.md

 The NAKO data are not openly available due to data protection measures.
 However, scientists can apply for data access following the official usage regulations and upon formal request to the NAKO use and access committee (https://transfer.nako.de).

+Participant data from the Bremen STEMI Registry U45 Study (BSR-U45) are not publicly available.

 Due to University of Guelph Research Ethics Board restrictions and participant confidentiality, no GFHS participant data are publicly available.
 The GFHS welcomes outside collaborators.
 Interested investigators can contact GFHS investigators to explore this option, which preserves participant confidentiality and meets the requirements of the University of Guelph Research Ethics Board, to protect human subjects.